Christianfiu/um-volleyball-analysis/README.md

 0;14;12;;;;;;-426783;Heaney;Grace;Heaney;;;False;;;
 ---

-From the datavolley library, there is a 'read_cv' function responsible for reading '.dvw' files.
-Once the file has been read, the dataframe can be created by calling the '.get_plays()' method.
+From the datavolley library, there is a `read_cv` function responsible for reading `.dvw` files.
+Once the file has been read, the dataframe can be created by calling the `.get_plays()` method.

 | team                            | player_name    | skill     | evaluation_code   |   set_number |   rally_number |   home_team_score |   visiting_team_score | red_zone   |   efficiency |
 |:--------------------------------|:---------------|:----------|:------------------|-------------:|---------------:|------------------:|----------------------:|:-----------|-------------:|